5.8 Fixed-Pattern Noise

 G130M FUVB exposure of the white dwarf WD0320-539 obtained at the original lifetime position.
 The upper (blue) spectrum contains grid-wire shadows (indicated by the vertical lines), which are corrected in the lower (green) spectrum.

-Table 5.6 gives the limiting S/N for the G130M and G160M gratings when the grid-wire flat field is used, both with and without multiple FP-POS settings.
-To attain higher S/N ratios special analysis procedures, such as those described in Bagnuolo & Gies (1991, ApJ, 376, 266), and Lambert et al. (1994, ApJ, 470, 756) are required.
+Table 5.6 gives the maximum achievable 50th percentile SNR for the G130M, G160M, and G140L gratings when the grid-wire flat field is used, for single and multiple combined FP-POS settings (see COS ISR 2023-11 for more details).
+To attain higher SNR ratios special analysis procedures, such as those described in Bagnuolo & Gies (1991, ApJ, 376, 266), and Lambert et al. (1994, ApJ, 470, 756) are required.
 Consult with your contact scientist for details.

 GratingFUVAFUVB